blockades/openblockchain/README.md

 Each service contains 1 or more containers and can be scaled independently from each other.

-All containers are hosted: https://hub.docker.com/u/openblockchaininfo/
+All docker images are hosted: https://hub.docker.com/u/openblockchaininfo/

 ### Introduction to the following instructions